Using Husky with Your Global Git Hooks

 The only caveat here is that this solution won't work with existing projects.

-will only copy over the contents of your template
+This is because git will only copy over the contents of your template

-directory when you run git init
+directory when you run git init.

 If you have an existing project that you want to support, and you don't mind

-directory and run git init
+re-initializing git, you can remove the .git directory and run git init

 again.
-This isn't really ideal, especially if you value your git
+This isn't really ideal, especially if you value your git history.
+In

 that case, I would suggest manually creating your hooks in the .git/hooks